mikysan/zweihander-character-maker/README.md

 ## TODO

+* add serving frontend on index
 * add cs fixer
 * add tests
-* allow user to apply Mercy Rule by CLI
+* add phpstan
+* support the "Mercy Rule"
-* allow to choose "Random" choice between human or demi-human (this should be also the default option) by CLI
+* allow to choose "Random" choice between human or demi-human (this should be also the default option)
 * add roll character cash
 * add consider talent, trait or magick modifier to secondary attribute
 * add export character pdf sheet